 Modals vs Semi-modals

 Lets first take a look at a list of English modal and semi-modal verbs

 English has 9 modal verbs:

-* Must is an odd one, it does not have preterit (or past) form and is used to some extend different from the rest
+* Must is an odd one, it does not have preterit (or past) form and is used to some extent different from the rest

-The list above are considered by most as the English semi-modals but some people also consider the following verbs to be semi-modals:
+The list above is considered by most, as the English semi-modals but some people also consider the following verbs to be semi-modals: